cloudflare/cloudflare-docs/content/support/Caching/_index.md

 # Welcome to the Caching section

-Below you will find links off to the relavent sections for Caching focused material
+Below you will find links to the relevant sections for Caching focused material.

 {{<directory-listing>}}